1.3 Locking System for veterinary use

 Michael Kowaleski, Erik Asimus, Loic Déjardin, W Brian Saunders

-The 1.3 Locking System is intended for the treatment of fracture and arthrodesis in canines and felines.
+The 1.3 Locking System is intended for the treatment of fracture and arthrodesis in canines and felines weighing less than 2 kg.
 This recently approved system, developed by our industrial partner DePuy Synthes in collaboration with the Small Animal Expert Group (SAEG) is a solution for fracture management in the smaller breed canine and feline population for which the 1.5 LCP System is too large.

 The plates are low profile to minimize soft-tissue irritation (Fig 2).
 Stacked combi holes allow the use of a locking screw or a cortex screw in the same round conical plate hole (Fig 3) and the cut-to-length feature (Fig 4) minimizes inventory.